-The Bank's financial statements are prepared in compliance with IFRS Standards as issued by the International Accounting Standards Board ("IFRS Standards").
+The Bank's financial statements are prepared in compliance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Treaty and Charter of East African Development Bank ("the Bank's Charter").
 Additional information required by the Bank's Charter is included within the financial statements where appropriate.
-The financial statements are presented in the functional currency, United States Dollars ("USD"), rounded to the nearest thousand, and prepared on the historical cost basis, except where otherwise stated in the accounting policies below.
+The financial statements are presented in the functional currency, United States Dollars ("USD"), rounded to the nearest thousand ("000"), and prepared on the historical cost basis, except where otherwise stated in the accounting policies below.

-The preparation of financial statements in conformity with IFRS Standards requires the use of certain critical accounting estimates.
+The preparation of financial statements in conformity with IFRS Accounting Standards requires the use of certain critical accounting estimates.
 It also requires the Directors to exercise judgement in the process of applying the Bank's accounting policies.
 Changes in assumptions may have a significant impact on the financial statements in the period the assumptions are changed.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 36.
+The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 38.